nksz6/ZooDatabase/README.md

 ## Database Setup
 1. Install MySQL
-2. Create a new database
+2. Create a new database.
-3. create the tables
+3. Create your own tables in the database.
-4. clone the repo
+4. Clone the repository.
-5. update the connection details in DatabaseConnection.java
+5. Update the connection details in DatabaseConnection.java.
-6. Run in NetBeans
+6. Run in NetBeans.
+7. Enjoy!